Lake stratification: De-stratification

-In temperate latitudes, many lakes that become stratified during the summer months de-stratify during cooler windier weather with surface mixing by wind being a significant driver in this process.
+In temperate latitudes, many lakes that become stratified during the summer months de-stratify during cooler windier weather, with surface mixing by wind being a significant driver in this process.
 This is often referred to as "autumn turn-over".
 The mixing of the hypolimnium into the mixed water body of the lake recirculates nutrients, particularly phosphorus compounds, trapped in the hypolimnion during the warm weather.
 It also poses a risk of oxygen sag as a long established hypolimnion can be anoxic or very low in oxygen.

 Lake mixing regimes can shift in response to increasing air temperatures.
-Some dimictic lakes can turn into monomictic lakes, while some monomictic lakes might become meromictic, as a consequence of rising temperatures.
+These can turn some dimictic lakes into monomictic lakes, while some monomictic lakes might become meromictic.

 Many types of aeration equipment have been used to thermally de-stratify lakes, particularly lakes subject to low oxygen or undesirable algal blooms.
-In fact, natural resource and environmental managers are often challenged by problems caused by lake and pond thermal stratification.
+Natural resource and environmental managers are often challenged by problems caused by lake and pond thermal stratification.
 Fish die-offs have been directly associated with thermal gradients, stagnation, and ice cover.
 Excessive growth of plankton may limit the recreational use of lakes and the commercial use of lake water.
-With severe thermal stratification in a lake, the quality of drinking water also can be adversely affected.
-For fisheries managers, the spatial distribution of fish within a lake is often adversely affected by thermal stratification and in some cases may indirectly cause large die-offs of recreationally important fish.
-One commonly used tool to reduce the severity of these lake management problems is to eliminate or lessen thermal stratification through aeration.
+Severe thermal stratification in a lake can also adversely affect the quality of drinking water.
+The spatial distribution of fish within a lake is often adversely affected by thermal stratification, and in some cases may indirectly cause large die-offs of recreationally important fish.
+One commonly used tool to mitigate these lake management problems is to eliminate or lessen thermal stratification through water aeration.
 Aeration has met with some success, although it has rarely proved to be a panacea.